ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.1-released.md

 ## Realtime Resource Usage In clickhouse-client

 `clickhouse-client` is my favorite user interface for ClickHouse.
-It is an example how friendly every command line application should be.
+It is an example of how friendly every command line application should be.

 Now it shows realtime CPU and memory usage for the query directly in the progress bar: